Model theory of operator algebras II: Model theory: Logic

 A sentence is a formula with no free variables.
 If $\varphi$ is a sentence and $\CM$ is a structure then the result of interpreting $\varphi$ in $\CM$ is a real number, $\varphi^\CM$.
 The function which assigns these numbers to sentences is the \emph{theory of $\CM$}, denoted by $\Th(\CM)$.
 Because we allow all continuous functions as connectives, in particular the functions $|x - \lambda|$, the theory of a model $\CM$ is uniquely determined by its zero-set, $\{\varphi: \varphi^{\CM}=0\}$.
 We shall therefore adopt the convention that a set of sentences $T$ is a theory and say that \emph{$\CM$ is a model of $T$}, $\CM\models T$, if $\varphi^{\CM}=0$ for all $\varphi\in T$.

 The following is proved by induction on the complexity of the definition of $\psi$.

 \begin{lemma} Suppose $\CM$ is a model and $\psi(\bar x)$ is a formula, possibly with parameters from $M$.
-For every choice of domains $\bar D$ consistent with the free variables $\bar x$, $\psi^{\CM}$ is a uniformly continuous function on $M(\bar D)$ into a compact subset of $\bbR$.
+For every choice of $\bar D$ sequence of domains consistent with the sorts of the variables, $\psi^{\CM}$ is a uniformly continuous function on $M(\bar D)$ into a compact subset of $\bbR$.

 If $\Theta\colon \CM\to \CN$ is an isomorphism then $\psi^{\CM}=\psi^{\CN}\circ \Theta$. \end{lemma}

 Two models $\CM$ and $\CN$ are \emph{elementarily equivalent} if $\Th(\CM)=\Th(\CN)$.
 A map $\Theta\colon \CM\to \CN$ is an \emph{elementary embedding} if for all formulas $\psi$ with parameters in $M$, we have $\psi^{\CM}=\psi^{\CN}\circ \Theta$.